Here’s Your Local Guide to the Best Shelling Beaches in and Around Fort Myers Beach

 5. Sunset viewing: The Gulf Coast is famous for its stunning sunsets.
 End your day of shelling by watching the sun dip below the horizon.

-While Fort Myers is renowned for its shelling beaches, the area offers a wealth of other attractions and activities for visitors to enjoy.
+The area offers a wealth of other attractions and activities for you to enjoy.
 Here’s a glimpse into some of the diverse experiences awaiting you:

 Edison and Ford Winter Estates